What is a Restriction Orifice (RO)?

 Working Principle of Restriction Orifice/Orifice Plate

-Both Restriction Orifice and Orifice plate work following the Bernoulli’s principle that states that pressure drop across the restriction orifice is directly proportional to the volumetric flow rate passing through the orifice plate.
+Both Restriction Orifice and Orifice plate work following Bernoulli’s principle that states that pressure drops across the restriction orifice are directly proportional to the volumetric flow rate passing through the orifice plate.

 While fluid flows through the plate, fluid velocity changes that in turn, as per Bernoulli’s equation change the pressure.
 This change in pressures upstream and downstream is measured to calculate the volumetric flow rate.